The Child Foretold:

 His primary duties were to the School.
 Not, except in an advisory manner, to the war effort.
 It was years before most people in the WW had even realized they needed a war effort.
 And nobody ever suggested closing the school because there was a war on.

-As Headmaster, Dumbledore’s duties were to keep the children entrusted to his care safe.
+As Headmaster, Dumbledore’s duties insofar as the war went were to keep the children entrusted to his care safe.
 To keep them informed of what was happening outside the School property.
 To convince them that there was a danger abroad in the Wizarding World.
 To teach them to defend themselves — and to not run silly risks.
 To try to make them understand why the Dark Lord’s agenda was a Bad Thing.
 To let them know what the Ministry was doing to protect them.
 And to lose as few as possible to the other side.

 He was already allegedly considered one of the greatest wizards of modern times.
 That chocolate frog card has been circulating since some time in the ’60s, and even if some of the puffery written on it is misleading, given his offices as Chief Warlock and Supreme Mugwump of the International Confederacy of Wizards, it was probably nothing less than the truth.
 The Ministry would have eventually had to run any legislation they were proposing past him and his colleagues on the Wizengamot.
 They would have called him in as an adviser whenever they ran into something in his known fields of expertise, which seem to have been in Alchemy and perhaps more importantly, the use of blood in magical procedures.
 Dumbledore may have also had some input concerning this “Lord Voldemort’s” background and possible skills or actions.
 Although I doubt it.
 Albus seems unaccountably reluctant to reveal any of Tom’s secrets.
-I can’t imagine why not.
+I can’t imagine any good reason why not.

 I also think it fairly self-evident that he and his brother Aberforth, at the Hog’s Head had been engaged in collecting and processing whatever information they could regarding the Death Eaters, and relaying what seemed appropriate to the Ministry from day one.
 But that was not his primary, day-to-day job.